demiourgoi/sscheck-core/DEVELOPER_GUIDE.md

 Metals doesn't seem to work on Windows.
 For Ubuntu install the JDK sources (e.g. with `sudo apt install openjdk-19-source`) and re-run "Metals: Run doctor"

+### Cline

+Optionally, [Cline](https://docs.cline.bot/) is a free code assistant that can accelerate coding tasks, specially when using the [memory bank pattern](https://docs.cline.bot/prompting/cline-memory-bank).
+You need to connect to an LLM inference API to use it.
+A simple option is [Mistral](https://console.mistral.ai) using the "Experiment" that does log your prompts for training the model, which should be fine as this is an open source project anyway.
+Per [Mistral docs](https://mistral.ai/solutions/coding), Devstral medium is a good option for Cline.

 ## Specs2 docs

 You have to use the version of the specs2 user guide corresponding to the dependency on build.sbt, that currently uses version 4.x.x.